COLLEGE OF ARTS & SCIENCES

 Artificial intelligence applications have the potential to support student learning and development when used ethically and responsibly.
 However, inappropriate use can be a barrier to student learning and can pose a significant risk to academic integrity.

-If a student has a question on a particular GAI tool, it is her responsibility to review it with the instructor to be granted permission.
+If a student has a question on a particular GAI tool, it is their responsibility to review it with the instructor prior to completing an assignment to be granted permission.

 Refer to the academic integrity policy:

-TURNITIN.COM: All major essays written for this course must be submitted electronically to turnitin.com no later than class time on the date that an assignment is due.
+TURNITIN.COM: All written assignments for this course must be submitted electronically to turnitin.com no later than class time on the date that an assignment is due (no exceptions).
 Essays that are not uploaded to turnitin.com will not be accepted.

-SMARTHINKING TUTOR: Students are required to submit each draft of an essay assignment to the Smarthinking tutor at least once per essay for feedback and are expected to use that information to revise each essay assignment.
-If a student fails to do so, they will lose one letter grade per each assignment not submitted to the tutor.
-See the SmartThinking link in Ulearn for submission details.
+TUTOR.COM TUTOR: Students are required to submit each draft of an essay assignment to the Tuor.com tutor at least once per essay for feedback and are expected to use that information to revise each essay assignment.
+If a student fails to do so, it will negatively affect their grade.
+See the Tutor.com link in Ulearn (or JWU Link) for submission details.

-SUBMITTING COURSE ASSIGNMENTS: You are required to electronically submit all assignments to Ulearn or a blog for this course.
+SUBMITTING COURSE ASSIGNMENTS: You are required to electronically submit all assignments to Ulearn for this course.
 Assignments not submitted in the manner will not be accepted.
 Any items sent by email will be deleted.

 ATTENDANCE: Students are expected to attend all classes, arrive on time and remain for the entire class period, and report to class fully prepared with all required materials.
 While active learning will take different forms in different classroom contexts, students are expected to demonstrate active engagement in the classroom.
 Missed in-class assignments will be recorded as a zero and cannot be made up.
 Your success in this course is tied to regular attendance.